Macro-App/docs.powerkeys.net/content/docs/modules/state.md

 next: docs/module/time
 ---

-The State module is a key value store that can be used to store and retrieve data.
-It is useful to store data across script executions.
+The `State` module is a key-value store that can be used to store and retrieve data.
+It is particularly useful for persisting data across script executions.

-State is synced to the cloud every 5 minutes and is available across all devices.
+The state is synced to the cloud every 5 seconds and is accessible across all devices.

+You can access the `State` module via the `@powerkeys/v1` module.

 ## Get

-`Get` takes 1 parameter, the key to retrieve from the state.
+`Get` retrieves the value associated with a specified key from the state.

 If the key does not exist, it will return `null`.